-Factbox-Vaccine dosing intervals: What countries are doing around the world
+FACTBOX-Vaccine dosing intervals: What countries are doing around the world

 Britain has also said it will allow people to be given shots of different COVID-19 vaccines on rare occasions, despite acknowledging there “is no evidence on the interchangeability of the COVID-19 vaccines”.

-* The European Medicines Agency (EMA) has said there should be a maximum interval of 42 days between the first and the second shot of the Pfizer-BioNTech vaccine that it has approved, based on a study where shots were given 19 to 42 days apart with full protection achieved seven days after the booster.
+EUROPEAN UNION * The European Medicines Agency (EMA) has said there should be a maximum interval of 42 days between the first and the second shot of the Pfizer/BioNTech vaccine that it has approved, based on a study where shots were given 19 to 42 days apart with full protection achieved seven days after the booster.

 DENMARK